-By combining unmatched industry knowledge with an unwavering commitment to excellence, we’ve made the most of opportunities for nearly 118 years and grown from a regional linseed oil business to a global leader in human and animal nutrition and the world’s premier agricultural origination and processing company.
+By combining unmatched industry knowledge with an unwavering commitment to excellence, we’ve made the most of opportunities for 120 years, growing from a regional linseed oil business to a global leader in human and animal nutrition and the world’s premier agricultural origination and processing company.
 Read more about how it all began.

 From Humble Beginnings

 Two ambitious people come together and, from humble beginnings in someone's garage or a makeshift office, create a company that grows and shapes a world they never could have imagined.

 One is the bear, the other the bull.
 One acts as the extroverted face of the company, the other its introverted sage.